 On the other hand, if your company is constantly hiring and rapidly firing, why is that?
 Then again, are employees constantly being poached by your competitors?
 I think you know the reasons behind that scenario.

 After all, the state of the workplace impacts an employee’s ability to be engaged and productive.
-A good place for background and solid reference work is the 2017 Deloitte Human Capital Trends report, referenced here.
+A good place for background and solid reference work is the 2017 Deloitte Human Capital Trends report.

 Are you overdue to take a solid look at what is really involved in growing, expanding and sustaining your business?
 One place to look first is small business employee churn.
 Contact me and let’s discuss your business case.

 Babette Ten Haken is a catalyst, corporate strategist and facilitator.
 She writes, speaks, consults and coaches about how cross-functional team collaboration revolutionizes the industrial Internet of Things (IIoT) value chain for customer loyalty, customer success and customer retention.
-Her One Millimeter Mindset™ programs draw from her background as a scientist, sales professional, enterprise-level facilitator, Six Sigma Green Belt and certified DFSS Voice of the Customer practitioner.
+Her One Millimeter Mindset™ programs draw from her background as a scientist, sales professional, facilitator, Six Sigma Green Belt and certified DFSS Voice of the Customer practitioner.
+Babette’s playbook of technical / non-technical collaboration hacks, Do YOU Mean Business? is available on Amazon.

 Image author: Melpomene.
 Image source: Fotolia.